puppetlabs/trapperkeeper/README.md

 ```

 Given this service definition, the `bar-shutdown` function would be called
-during shutdown of the trapperkeeper container (during both a normal shutdown
+during shutdown of the Trapperkeeper container (during both a normal shutdown
 or an error shutdown).
 Because `bar-service` has a dependency on `foo-service`,
-trapperkeeper would also guarantee that the `bar-shutdown` is called *prior to*
+Trapperkeeper would also guarantee that the `bar-shutdown` is called *prior to*
 the `stop` function for the `foo-service` (assuming `foo-service` provides one).

 #### Provided Shutdown Functions